The Laboratory of Tree-Ring Research

 In 1937 A. E. Douglass, founder of the modern science of dendrochronology, established the Laboratory of Tree-Ring Research at the University of Arizona.
 The Tree-Ring Lab is recognized worldwide as a preeminent center for the advancement of tree-ring techniques and the broad application of dendrochronology in the social and environmental sciences.

-The Tree-Ring Lab collections and archives includes reports published by the Laboratory, which have been digitized and made available in this collection.
+The Tree-Ring Lab collections and archives includes materials from LTRR's first director, Andrew Ellicott Douglass.
+Selected items from the A.E.
+Douglass archives have been digitized and made available in this online collection.

 For more information about The Laboratory of Tree-Ring Research, including collections and archives available for research, visit the LTRR website at: http://ltrr.arizona.edu.